kercre123/wire-pod/README.md

 #### Systemd daemon

-You can setup a systemd daemon for wire-picovoice-pod.
+You can setup a systemd daemon for wire-pod.
 This allows it to run in the background and it to run automatically at startup.
 ```
-cd ~/wire-picovoice-pod
+cd ~/wire-pod
 sudo ./setup.sh daemon-enable
 ```
 To start the service, either restart your computer or run:

-`sudo systemctl start wire-picovoice-pod`
+`sudo systemctl start wire-pod`

 To see logs, run: